 The French mortgage market has been tightening over the past year, with the booming property market and the ongoing pandemic causing mortgage lenders to reassess their lending criteria.

-Back in February 2021, the High Council for Financial Stability (Le Haut Conseil de Stabilité Financière or HCSF) issued recommendations of ‘prudence’ over housing loan practices for banks and mortgage lenders (see the full recommendations, in French, here).
-Now, these recommendations look set to become legally enforceable, with the HCSF announcing amendments to the conditions of granting of mortgage loans (les conditions d’octroi du crédit immobilier) from January 1st, 2022.
+Back in February, 2021, the High Council for Financial Stability (Le Haut Conseil de Stabilité Financière or HCSF) issued recommendations of ‘prudence’ over housing loan practices for banks and mortgage lenders (see the full recommendations, in French, here).
+Now, these recommendations have become legally enforceable, with the HCSF announcing amendments to the conditions of granting of mortgage loans (les conditions d’octroi du crédit immobilier) from January 1st, 2022.

 So, what are these changes, and what do they mean for property buyers seeking a mortgage loan from 2022?